Weekly Report for March 27, 2020

 NYSAR meets with Assembly on NYC flip tax bill

 On Thursday, NYSAR staff met Assembly Ways and Means staff to express concerns and opposition to legislation (A.5375-A/S.3060-E) that would impose a 15- to 20-percent real estate transfer tax or “flip” tax on residential properties one-to-five units within New York City if the property is sold within two years of original purchase.
-Read NYSAR’s memo in opposition to the legislation here.
+Click here to read NYSAR’s memo in opposition to the legislation.

 Gov. Cuomo signs into law $40 million coronavirus emergency response measures

 On Tuesday, Governor Cuomo signed into law a $40 million emergency management authorization for New York’s coronavirus response.
 The appropriation allows the state to hire additional staff and procure equipment and any other resources necessary to respond to the evolving situation.
 New York State has created a website to track cases of the virus available to the public here.